UBC-MDS/Movie_Selection/README.md

 # Movie Selection App

-The Movie Selection App assists movie investors in selecting the popular and profitable movies for each genre and compare different production studios.
+The Movie Selection App assists movie investors in selecting the popular and profitable movies for each genre and a specified budget range and compare different production studios.
 You can view the currently deployed version [here](https://movie-selection-app.herokuapp.com/)

 ## Contributors: DSCI_532_group7